phonkee/vcontext/README.md

 Contribute
 ----------

-Contributions are welcome, there is still a lot to enhance this nice datastructure
+Contributions are welcome, there are still a lot of parts to be enhanced.

 Author
 ------